GeorgeHernandez/GeorgeHernandez/Courage/BladeAnatomy.md

 **Figure:** A schematic of a fictional blade to help with identifying the parts of bladed gear.
 I made it in 2015 (or earlier).<br>![[2025-01-11_Blade_Anatomy.gif]]

 There are several common **Reference Positions** when discussing swords and knives:
-- **Scabbard Reference Position**: Point down as if sheathed or hanging on a wall.
+- **Scabbard Reference Position**:
+    - Point: Down as if sheathed or hanging on a wall.
 This as shown in the figure.
-Used in [Oakeshott typology](https://en.wikipedia.org/wiki/Oakeshott_typology) for the 13 medieval blade types (X to XXII) primarily because blades often inscriptions oriented in this fashion.
+Used in [Oakeshott typology](https://en.wikipedia.org/wiki/Oakeshott_typology) for the 13 medieval blade types (X to XXII) primarily because blades often have inscriptions oriented in this fashion.
+    - Front edge: Left.
+    - Grip: N/A.
+    - Wrist rotation: N/A.
+    - Blade protrusion: N/A.
-- **Cut Reference Position**: Point up, heaven grip, hand forward, wrist rotation neutral.
+- **Cut Reference Position**:
+    - Point: Up.
+    - Front edge: Forward.
+    - Grip: Hammer/neutral.
+    - Wrist rotation: Neutral.
+    - Blade protrusion: Thumb side.
-- **Thrust Reference Position**: Point forward, flashlight grip, wrist rotation neutral.
+- **Thrust Reference Position**:
+    - Point: Forward.
+    - Grip: Flashlight.
+    - Wrist rotation: Neutral.
+    - Blade protrusion: Thumb side.

 ## Primary Properties